 Token projects could deal with this challenge by ensuring an adequate repository of coins for matching the supply levels.
 As a result, the price of the coin could be stabilized, thereby encouraging people to use tokens for designated purposes.
 Token economics helps companies in stabilizing the token prices through creation of equilibrium.
 In addition, token economics could also support an increase in token prices through growth in demands.

-New in the world of cryptocurrency?
+New to the world of cryptocurrency?
 Take a look at the ultimate beginner’s guide on how to invest in crypto.

 3. Business Scope